-Based on these findings, I have determined that the Waiver request has merit, and am issuing this Draft Record of Decision (DROD), which will be published in the next edition of the Environmental Monitor on September 9, 2020 in accordance with 301 CMR 11.15(2), which begins the public comment period.
-The public comment period will last for 14 days and will end on September 23, 2020.
-Based on written comments received concerning the DROD, I will issue a Final Record of Decision (FROD) or a Scope within seven days after the close of the public comment period, in accordance with 301 CMR 11.15(6).
+Based on these findings, I have determined that the Waiver request has merit.
+A Draft Record of Decision (DROD) was issued on August 28, 2020 and was published in the Environmental Monitor on September 9, 2020 in accordance with 301 CMR 11.15(2), which began the public comment period.
+The 14-day public comment period concluded on September 23, 2020.
+Accordingly, I hereby grant a Waiver from the requirement to prepare a mandatory EIR.

-August 28, 2020 Date

-Kathleen A. Theoharides
+September 25, 2020 K. Theoharides Date Kathleen A. Theoharides

-Comments received on EENF:
+Comments received on DROD: